joelberkeley/spidr/tutorials/HowSpidrWorks.md

 spidr next converts the stack of tensor operations from its own internal representation to HLO.
 The process is fairly straightforward.
 We iterate over the stack, and for each `Expr`, add a C++ `XlaOp` pointer to a fixed-length `IOArray` array.
 Unlike a `List`, the `IOArray` provides O(1) access to previously-created `XlaOp`s so we can cheaply access to previously-created `XlaOp`s by label.
 The process makes heavy use of the Idris C FFI and a thin custom C wrapper round the XLA C++ API.

-In future, we plan instead to build a StableHLO rather than XLA HLO programs.
-In that case, for each `Expr`, we'll create a StableHLO `tensor` instead of an `XlaOp`.
+In future, we plan instead to build StableHLO rather than XLA HLO programs.
+In that case, for each `Expr`, we'll create StableHLO `tensor`s instead of `XlaOp`s.

 ## Compiling and executing the graph with PJRT

-The OpenXLA project provides [PJRT](https://openxla.org/xla/pjrt_integration), an abstract interface, written in C, for _plugins_ that compile and execute StableHLO (or HLO) programs for a specific hardware device.
+The OpenXLA project provides [PJRT](https://openxla.org/xla/pjrt_integration), an abstract interface written in C, for _plugins_ that compile and execute StableHLO (or HLO) programs for a specific hardware device.
 Compilers include XLA and [IREE](https://iree.dev/).
 Devices include CPU, GPU (CUDA, ROCm, Intel), and TPU.
 A machine learning frontend, such as spidr, that produces StableHLO (or HLO) programs, can use any PJRT plugin to run programs.

 The setup in spidr is fairly straightforward, and like the previous step, mostly involves C FFI calls.
-Plugins are typically distributed as shared library.
+Plugins are typically distributed as a shared library.